sarlich/papers/journal.md

 hello
 #write introduction

-This is the intro to my paper
+This is the intro to my paper (B&D, 2019)